BoldAxis0/sids-website/README.md

   This is the source code for my personal portfolio site.
-Built with React, Typescript, Vite, Gh-pages, and Google Analytics
+Built with React, Typescript, Vite, Gh-pages, Figma Make, and Google Analytics

   ### Execution